sanord8/YL-expenses/README.md

 # YoungLife Expense Report Generator

-This is a simple, free tool created for the amazing folks at **[YoungLife](https://younglife.org)** - a nonprofit organization dedicated to introducing adolescents to Jesus Christ and helping them grow in their faith.

-## What is this?

-Ever had to submit expense reports after a YoungLife camp, mission trip, or event? collecting receipts, organizing everything, and creating a proper report can be a pain.
-That's why this tool exists!

-This is a **completely free, offline-capable web app** that helps YoungLife volunteers and staff create PDF expense reports in seconds.
+A free, offline-capable web application for generating professional PDF expense reports with receipt attachments.
+Created for **[YoungLife](https://younglife.org)** volunteers and staff.

-## Who can use this?

-**Everyone!** This project is completely free and open source.
-While it was created specifically for YoungLife, anyone in nonprofit work or who needs to track expenses can use it.
-It's licensed under the MIT License (see [LICENSE](LICENSE)), which means you can use it, modify it, share it, whatever you need!
+## Overview

+This tool simplifies expense report submission for YoungLife camps, mission trips, and events.
+Track expenses and kilometers, upload receipt photos, and generate branded PDFs - all without an internet connection.

-**Best part?** Your data never leaves your device.
-Everything is stored locally in your browser - no servers, no tracking, no accounts needed!
+**Privacy:** Your data never leaves your device.
+Everything is stored locally in your browser.

-### Using the App

-1. **Login**: Use password (you only need to do this once) (honestly we could remove this, but its john316) it's just to prevent bot traffic.
+## Quick Start

+1. **Login**: Enter password (you can change your hash i'm not sharing mine)
-2. **Set Your Profile**: Add your name and area (used for PDF filenames)
+2. **Profile**: Enter your name and select your area
-3. **Add Expenses**: Click "Add Expense," fill in the details, choose a category
+3. **Add Expenses**: Choose department, enter amount and description
-4. **Add Receipts**: Upload photos or take pictures with your phone's camera
+4. **Add KM**: Track driving separately with kilometers
+5. **Upload Receipts**: Use camera or upload images
-5. **Generate PDF**: Click the big green button and download your report!
+6. **Generate PDF**: Download your complete report

-**Pro tip:** The app remembers everything locally, so you can work on your report over several days if needed!

-## 🛠️ For Developers

-Want to customize this for your organization?
-Go for it!
-Here's what you need to know:
+## Technical Details

 ### Tech Stack
-- Pure HTML/CSS/JavaScript (no build tools needed!)
+- Pure HTML/CSS/JavaScript (no build tools)
 - Tailwind CSS for styling
 - jsPDF for PDF generation
 - Service Workers for offline support
 - LocalStorage for data persistence

-### Customization Ideas
+### Customization
-- Modify the driving rate in `app.js` (line 134)
+- Modify KM rate in `app.js` (0.26€/km)
-- Add more languages in `i18n.js`
+- Add translations in `i18n.js`
 - Change colors in `index.html` Tailwind config
+- Update department list or area codes as needed

 ### File Structure
 ```